Lipomax Review - 6 Things You Need to Know

 What is Lipomax?

-Lipomax is made by TNT (Total Nutrition Technologies).
-It appears to be discontinued at this time, and we’re not sure why the product is no longer available.
+At one time, Lipomax was made by TNT (Total Nutrition Technologies).
+We found information on Lipomax shakes via the Divcom Pharma website.
+The line appears to be discontinued at this time, for customers in the US, and we’re not sure why.
 We like the idea of a topical gel and the caffeine may offer temporary results, but read on…

-First, the product isn’t available anymore.
+First, Lipomax products are no longer available anymore.
 “Stimulant ingredients in a topical gel form sound great, but they don’t necessarily behave the same way that they do when they are ingested orally.
-That could be a reason why it is no longer available,” said our Research Editor.
+That could be a reason why we can’t find any in the US,” said our Research Editor.

 ”If it’s discontinued, it’s pretty clear it wasn’t selling,” one former customer said.